OCP prepares a software roadmap each fiscal year. This page documents common concepts for all roadmaps.

 Collaborate with others#

 If OCP is creating and funding all the tools, its strategy is not working.
 We limit our software development activity to the highest priority tools in order to bootstrap data use and support internal operations, and otherwise encourage others to develop tools.

 Promote others’ tools through our communications channels, like in blog posts.

 Offer a mailing list through which others can share and promote their tools.

-Suggest others’ tools, where appropriate, through the OCDS Helpdesk.
+Suggest others’ tools, where appropriate, through data support.

 Monitor re-use of tools authored by others as an organizational indicator.